IBM/maximo-visual-inspector-dashboard/README.md

-# Generate and visualize video analytics using IBM Visual Insights
+# Generate and visualize video analytics using IBM Maximo Visual Inspection

 In this Code Pattern we will show how to deploy a customizable dashboard to visualize video/image analytics.
-This dashboard enables users to upload images to be processed by IBM Visual Insights (object recognition, image classification), download the analyzed results, and view analytics via interactive graphs.
+This dashboard enables users to upload images to be processed by IBM Maximo Visual Inspection (object recognition, image classification), download the analyzed results, and view analytics via interactive graphs.

-When the reader has completed this Code Pattern, they will understand how to build a dashboard using Vue.js and IBM Visual Insights APIs to generate and visualize image analytics.
+When the reader has completed this Code Pattern, they will understand how to build a dashboard using Vue.js and Maximo Visual Inspection APIs to generate and visualize image analytics.

 <!-- The intended audience for this Code Pattern is application developers and other stakeholders who wish to utilize the power of Maximo Asset Monitor to quickly and effectively monitor any asset to ensure availability, utilization and efficiency. -->